Shauna Macdonald (Scottish actress): Career

 From 2019 to early 2020, Macdonald starred as Libby in Mouthpiece at the Traverse Theatre.
 Macdonald's performance was acclaimed and she won the Stage Edinburgh Award.
 Macdonald later guest starred in the series Liar (2020) and The Nest (2020), and starred in the short film Consumed (2020).

 Personal life

-Macdonald is married to Scottish actor Cal MacAninch, who she met after relocating to London following graduating from college.
+Macdonald is married to Scottish actor Cal MacAninch, whom she met after relocating to London after graduating from college.
 They have three children together and live in Portobello.

 She has been the co-artistic director of Edinburgh Youth Theatre in Bellfield since 2014.
 Macdonald also teaches public speaking classes with her own company called If In Doubt Shout.